|He seems to be following a small forkl of kudus consisting of two boys and their mom. It appears he’s taking a liking to the mom.|

 |The nyala seems very interested in this female kudu.
 Since there are no female nyalas in Marloth Park, one never knows what could transpire.|

-The number of our readers wrote to wish both Tom and I the very best as we work together through my healing process after triple coronary bypass surgery less than four weeks ago was astounding.
+The number of readers who wrote to wish both Tom and me the very best as we worked together through my healing process after triple coronary bypass surgery less than four weeks ago was astounding.
 Thank you, dear readers/friends, throughout the world.
 Your words of encouragement definitely had a positive impact.

-Generally, recovery from any type of surgery, illness or injury is a highly individual process, each patient recovering at their own pace with the aid of physical therapy, good diet, and plenty of rest with a gradual return to everyday activities.
+Generally, recovery from any type of surgery, illness, or injury is a highly individual process.
+Each patient is recovering at their own pace with the aid of physical therapy, a good diet, and plenty of rest with a gradual return to everyday activities.

-A vital aspect of recovery is having the love and support of those family members and friends who can offer emotional support as well as aid in performing day to day activities.
+A vital aspect of recovery is having the love and support of those family members and friends who can offer emotional support and aid in performing day-to-day activities.

-Do I still have pain 25 days post surgery?
+Do I still have pain 25 days post-surgery?
 Yes, I do.
-As a matter of fact, each time I move, all four areas of my body with incisions (three in my legs, one in my chest) scream out as a reminder how careful I must be.
+As a matter of fact, each time I move, all four areas of my body with incisions (three in my legs, one in my chest) scream out as a reminder of how careful I must be.

 On top of that, other areas continue to be painful.
-My arms, so closely related to the chest muscles struggle to perform small tasks such as cutting food on my plate, chopping and dicing and reaching for items above chest level.
+My arms, closely related to the chest muscles, struggle to perform small tasks such as cutting food on my plate, chopping, dicing, and reaching for items above chest level.

-At this point, preparing a meal is still cumbersome especially opening and reaching into the refrigerator, opening the vegetable drawer and pulling items out of the freezer.
-After tearing a muscle in my chest wall three-weeks ago today in the middle of the night, in the dark when the power had gone out, I’m especially careful knowing how much of a setback this can be.
-This injury set me back several weeks.
+Preparing a meal is still cumbersome especially opening and reaching into the refrigerator, opening the vegetable drawer, and pulling items out of the freezer.
+After tearing a muscle in my chest wall three weeks ago today in the middle of the night, in the dark when the power had gone out, I’m cautious knowing how much of a setback this can be.
+This injury set me back for several weeks.

 But, I try to think in terms of what I can do.
-I can shower, dress, fix my face and hair, brush my teeth and put on my clothes.
-Now, I am able to do some light food prep in the kitchen, fold laundry and carry my own plate of food to the table, impossible only two weeks ago.
+I can shower, dress, fix my face and hair, brush my teeth, and put on my clothes.
+Now, I can do some light food prep in the kitchen, fold laundry and carry my own plate of food to the table, impossible only two weeks ago.
 These small tasks are encouraging.

 |Such a handsome creature.|

-No, I’m not ready to go walk on the roads here in Marloth Park and I can’t imagine when in our remaining two months in the park, this could be practical on the bumpy dirt roads.
-It would be so easy to fall and that, I want to avoid at all costs.
+No, I’m not ready to walk on the roads here in Marloth Park, and I can’t imagine when this could be practical on the bumpy dirt roads in our remaining two months in the park.
+It would be so easy to fall and that I want to avoid at all costs.

 However, I do ask the question several times a day to Tom and often to myself, “How in the world did this happen to me, of all people?”
 I spent my entire life attempting to be healthy and fit.
 I went as far as asking the two cardiac physicians how this could happen to me?

 In both cases, they responded, “Your lifetime efforts were not lost.
-Heredity brought this on and had you not strived for good health all these years, you wouldn’t be here asking this question.
-You survived in spite of it.”
+Heredity brought this on, and had you not strived for good health all these years, you wouldn’t be here asking this question.
+You survived despite it.”

-That provides me with a little comfort but now I am madly searching for answers on how I can prevent this from happening again in the future should I be blessed to live many more years.
-There doesn’t seem to be any obvious lifestyle changes I can incorporate into my future wellness program.
+That provides me with a little comfort, but now I am madly searching for answers on how I can prevent this from happening again in the future should I be blessed to live many more years.
+There don’t seem to be any obvious lifestyle changes I can incorporate into my future wellness program.

 At this point, I don’t believe we’ll be back to our old selves while we’re still here in Marloth Park.
 The upcoming three months in Ireland by the sea will most likely further escalate the healing process with level roads and sandy beaches on which to walk, cool air day and night, and most likely, few, if any power outages.

-I’m still wearing those hot compression stockings and when the heat is at 40C, 104F and the humidity is at 85%, it’s a bit uncomfortable.
-Plus, the only clothes I can wear right now are tee shirts and leggings since shorts and jeans just aren’t comfortable near the incisions.
-I only have one pair of loose black pajama bottoms and one navy blue tight leggings both of which are very hot.
+I’m still wearing those hot compression stockings, and when the heat is at 40C, 104F, and the humidity is at 85%, it’s a bit uncomfortable.
+The only clothes I can wear right now are tee shirts and leggings since shorts and jeans aren’t comfortable near the incisions.
+I only have one pair of loose black pajama bottoms and one navy blue tight leggings, both of which are scorching.

-But, I am making good progress, am down to only a few low dose pain pills per day and overall eating normally, albeit smaller portions than usual due to lack of appetite which is normal after this type of operation.
-The end result is baby steps…not my usual “go for it” mentality.
-I want to do this right so in two months time, we can continue on our worldwide journey with renewed health and renewed hope for the future.
+But, I am making good progress, am down to only a few low dose pain pills per day, and overall eating normally, albeit smaller portions than usual due to lack of appetite, which is normal after this type of operation.
+The result is baby steps…not my usual “go for it” mentality.
+I want to do this right to continue on our worldwide journey with renewed health and renewed hope for the future in two months.

 Photo from one year ago, March 9, 2018: